 The stem is the ascending part of the axis bearing branches, leaves, flowers, and fruits.
 It develops from the plumule of the embryo of a germinating seed.
 The stem bears nodes and internodes.
-The stem is generally green color when young and later often become woody and dark brown.
+The stem is generally green in color when young and later often become woody and dark brown.

 Internode: Internodes are the region between two nodes.

 Buds: The stem bears buds.
 Bud is a condensed, immature, or embryonic shoot with close nodes.
 An example of the largest bud is Cabbage.
-Based on its position on plants these are of the following types:

 - Apical or terminal buds: present on the apex of the main stem and branches are responsible for the increased length of the plant.
 It is the main area of growth in most plants.
-(Auxin hormones produced in this area of plants).
+(Auxin hormones are produced in this area of plants).

 - Lateral buds: these buds are found on either the main stem or branches on the left or right side.
 Branches or flowers rise from them. these are two types